-61 An E-bike scheme for Leeds will provide people who travel within Leeds (be they residents, workers, or visitors) with an opportunity to access e-bikes and to use those bikes as an alternative to other modes of travel particularly for short distance trips.
+75 An E-bike scheme for Leeds will provide people who travel within Leeds (be they residents, workers, or visitors) with an opportunity to access e-bikes and to use those bikes as an alternative to other modes of travel particularly for short distance trips.
 Public bike hire projects are becoming increasing popular and well used in UK cities, and a fully electric bike hire scheme will be particularly suited to Leeds because of the hilly terrain.
-A tender has been put out for service providers for the scheme, which is expected to be operational in 2023.
+The procurement is now complete and we are working with the successful operator to develop and launch scheme in September 2023.